ts1/BLEUnlock/README.md

 If that is the case, your device is displayed as a UUID (long hexadecimal numbers and hyphens).
 To identify the device, try moving the device closer to or farther away from the Mac and see if the RSSI (dB value) changes accordingly.

+If you don't see *any* device in the list, try resetting the Bluetooth module as described below.

 ### It fails to unlock

 Make sure BLEUnlock is turned on in *System Preferences* > *Security & Privacy* > *Privacy* > *Accessibility*.